For those of us who believe we thrive at Lehigh in a

 before leaving school.
 “Wow I slept in so late!
 I had so many tests this past week

-I guess I just got worn-out!” (Translation:
+I guess I just got worn-out!”
+(Translation:

 “I made it my primary mission to leave school with half the kidney and liver

+tissue I started out with.”)
 One night of comatose sleep is just enough to

 get you back on your A-game.
 At this point, you would do anything to escape